Leaky Gut Syndrome: What Science Says About Intestinal Permeability

 4. Dietary Patterns

-Low fiber intake and ultra-processed diets reduce microbial metabolite production, including short-chain fatty acids that support epithelial energy metabolism and tight junction integrity.
+Low fiber intake and ultra-processed diets reduce microbial metabolite production, including the short-chain fatty acids that support epithelial energy metabolism and tight junction integrity.
+This is one reason short-chain fatty acids and metabolic health are often discussed together, since these metabolites connect fiber intake, gut barrier function, inflammation, and metabolic signaling.

 5. Repeated Antibiotic Exposure